We are happy to announce that the GNAT Community 2020 release is now available via https://www.adacore.com/download. Here are some release highlights:

 Notes on Mac OS

 Mac OS is becoming harder to maintain, especially the latest versions, which require code signing for binaries.
 For the GNAT Community 2020 release we decided not to codesign and notarize the binaries, so you'll have to circumvent the protections: see the README for the specific instructions.
-We have also removed support for the ARM cross compiler hosted on this platform.
+We have also removed support for the ARM cross compiler hosted on this platform, as well as GNAT Studio.